 - Toxicity: The aluminum compounds in deodorant/antiperspirants can be mildly irritating to the stomach and intestines.

 - Possible Symptoms of Overdose/Poisoning: An episode of vomiting, mild diarrhea.
 Aerosol antiperspirant/deodorant can cause respiratory symptoms if inhaled.

-You should be concerned if your child experiences these symptoms: persistent/continued vomiting, diarrhea or coughing.
-Call the IPC right away at 1-800-222-1222.
+NOTE: You should be concerned if your child experiences these symptoms: persistent/continued vomiting, diarrhea or coughing.
+Call your local Poison Center right away at 1-800-222-1222.

-If you have any further questions about this substance, or if your child is experiencing any symptoms, call the poison center experts who are available 24/7 via our free, confidential hotline: 1-800-222-1222.
+If you have any further questions about this substance, or if your child is experiencing any symptoms, call the poison center experts who are available 24/7 via the free, confidential helpline: 1-800-222-1222.
 Don’t guess, be sure!